anon-blue/anon.blue/README.txt

 is very un well and has access to firearms.
 He is a violent felon!
-Please alert thesdsdsdsdsdhank you! <3  fuck yhou jamie,. im going to murder you and kill ur gkid u faggot rapist !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 3 18 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping h is sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
+Please alert thesdsdsdsdsdhank you! <3  fuck yhou jamie,. im going to murder you and kill ur gkid u faggot rapist !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 3 18 Mcglone Lane Flemingsburg, KY 41041 (His                ) Wanted for raping h is sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert the police !
 Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address:qqqqasd